-Over the span of his career, Barker’s films have received 159 Academy Award® nominations including several for Best Picture: WHIPLASH; AMOUR; Woody Allen’s most successful film of all time, MIDNIGHT IN PARIS; AN EDUCATION; CAPOTE for which Philip Seymour Hoffman won the Academy Award® for Best Actor; CROUCHING TIGER HIDDEN DRAGON, recognized as the highest grossing foreign film of all time in North America; and HOWARDS END.
-His company’s Academy Award® nominations resulted in 36 wins (most recently Julianne Moore for Best Actress for STILL ALICE, and J.K.
-Simmons for Best Supporting Actor for WHIPLASH), including five for Best Documentary Feature, most recently for SEARCHING FOR SUGARMAN, INSIDE JOB and FOG OF WAR, and 12 for Best Foreign Language Film which include BABETTE’S FEAST, ALL ABOUT MY MOTHER, THE LIVES OF OTHERS, A SEPARATION and AMOUR.
-Other notable award wins include 41 Independent Spirit Awards and 23 Golden Globe® Awards.
+Over the span of his career, Barker’s films have received 163 Academy Award® nominations including several for Best Picture: WHIPLASH; AMOUR; Woody Allen’s most successful film of all time, MIDNIGHT IN PARIS; AN EDUCATION; CAPOTE for which Philip Seymour Hoffman won the Academy Award® for Best Actor; CROUCHING TIGER HIDDEN DRAGON, recognized as the highest grossing foreign film of all time in North America; and HOWARDS END.
+His companies’ Academy Award® nominations resulted in 37 wins (most recently László Nemes’ SON OF SAUL for Best Foreign Language Film), including 5 for Best Documentary Feature, including SEARCHING FOR SUGARMAN, INSIDE JOB and FOG OF WAR, and 13 for Best Foreign Language Film which include BABETTE’S FEAST, ALL ABOUT MY MOTHER, THE LIVES OF OTHERS, A SEPARATION, AMOUR and SON OF SAUL.

 He and his colleagues have also restored and theatrically reissued some of the great films of the past including THE PASSENGER, THE GARDEN OF THE FINZI CONTINIS, MURMUR OF THE HEART, and the classic films by Indian master Satyajit Ray.